Rerandomization in stratified randomized experiments: Joint asymptotic normality of stratified difference-in-means estimator

 Because covariates can be considered potential outcomes with no treatment effect, we can apply Proposition~\ref{prop0} to $\Ymul_i(z) = (Y_i(z), \Xi^\T)^\T$ and obtain the following proposition.

 \begin{proposition} Under stratified randomization, the covariance of $n^{1/2}(\hat\tau-\tau, \htX^\T)^\T$ is

 \end{proposition}

 To establish the joint asymptotic normality of $\htmul$, the following conditions need to be satisfied.
-Without further explanation, limits are taken as $n$ tends to infinity with no further restrictions on $\S$ and $\nk$.
-Let $|| \cdot ||_\infty$ denote the infinity norm of a vector, and let $\mathcal{N}(\mu, \Sigma)$ denote a normal distribution with mean $\mu$ and covariance matrix $\Sigma$.
+Without further explanation, limits are taken as $n$ tends to infinity with no restriction on $\S$ and $\nk$.
+Let $\| \cdot \|_\infty$ denote the infinity norm of a vector, and let $\mathcal{N}(\mu, \Sigma)$ denote a normal distribution with mean $\mu$ and covariance matrix $\Sigma$.

 \begin{condition} For $k= 1,\dots,K$, there exist constants $\pk^{\infty}$ and $c\in(0,0.5)$ such that $\pk^{\infty}\in(c,1-c)$ and $\max_{k=1,\ldots,\S}|\pk -\pk^{\infty}|\to 0$. \end{condition}

 \begin{condition} For $z=0,1$, $\max_{k=1,\ldots,\S}\max_{i\in[k]}\|\Ymul_i(z)-\bYmulk(z)\|_\infty^2/n\to 0$. \end{condition}